impactfulness/ndc-minnesota-2022-from-eventstorming-to-coddding/README.md

 We are rounding up the application.
 In this lab, you will implement a REST API to expose the cinema allocations.
 The REST API will be a adapter.
 There is a new project called `CinemaAllocations.Adapters.RestApi` were we need to add our code; and also a `SystemTests` project for the tests targetting the REST API.

 The result can be found in `lab4end`.

+### Lab 5

+Sometimes we over-abuse programing language primitives.
+Although it works, it is not bound to our model.
+In this lab, identify and refactor de domain model to remove the primitive obsession.
+You can also clean other areas of the code, such as warnings.

+This lab doesn't have a corresponding end branch.
+We are curious about your solution!